DavidJCobb/gcc-plugin-bitpack/plugins/gcc-wrapper-redesign/docs/gcc_wrappers/README.md

 You'll note that you can only mark garbage-collectible fields, or forward an operation to run on garbage-collectible fields; there doesn't appear to be any way to store or restore your object's state here.
 This can be seen on GCC internals as well.
 For example, their `vec` template is `GTY((user))` since it's a template, and the only thing its GGC functions do is recurse on the vector elements; nothing is done to store the vector's length.
 It's obvious, then, how GGC marks collectible objects, and how it does pointer fix-ups; but it's not clear how it actually stores object data.
 Perhaps savestates can only record the contents of collectible objects, such that a singleton would be wiped clean unless it's under GGC's control?
 (But `vec` doesn't *seem* to be allocated through `ggc_alloc` and friends?
 And don't some `tree` structures store `vec`s?)

 There also exists a `ggc_register_root_tab` function that is noted as being "useful for some plugins."
 No clue when or how to use it.

+## Defects

+* Currently, `node::unwrap` has a `const` overload that returns a `const_tree`.
+However, this feels a bit like a footgun.
+You can't actually do very much with a `const_tree` because the vast majority of GCC functionality requires non-const access to `tree`s, whether to store them or for some other reason.
+This makes sense: constructing, say, a `CALL_EXPR` may not modify the call argument nodes, but those nodes have to be stored as non-const so they can potentially be modified later.

+  Broadly, const-correct use of the wrappers is helpful for letting a plug-in express *its own* intent to modify a `tree`.
+When one wrapper acts on another (e.g. an `expr::call` constructor taking wrapped arguments), taking const wrappers as parameters could help signal our [lack of] intent to modify a given wrapper as part of the operation being performed.
+However, these things mix poorly with how rarely GCC uses `const_tree`.
+In practice, we have to either take non-const wrappers, or frequently cast away `const`ness every time we unwrap one.

+  Perhaps it'd be better to have `node::unwrap() const` just return a non-const `tree`.

 ## Potential future plans